raphym/professional-coach/README.md

 ## Abstract:

-This is a Freelance project that I decided to do to improve my skills during my free time.
+This is a Freelance project that I decided to do during my free time.
 The technology used is NodeJs for the server side, and Angular2/4 for the client side.
 This project will be a platform for a professional coach, with articles management, user management and other upcoming features.